Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ![Example of compressed geometry resource with size and method](images/slpk_archive_store.PNG) *Compressed geometry resource with size and method.*

-This is an example of a typical zip archive.
+Here is a counter example with a typical zip archive.
 Notice that the Size and Packaged Size are not equal, and that the method is `DEFLATE`.

 ![Example of standard zip archive](images/slpk_17_badzip.PNG) *Typical zip archive.*